ozzi-/ERC/README.md

 Since many top level domains exist, that consist of multiple "parts", such as co.uk, this results in problems when checking for external content.
 ERC contains a list of the most common so called second level domains, this will prevent it from interpreting foo.co.uk and bar.co.uk as the same origin (co.uk).
 If you require the complete list, use the --secondlevel flag, it will download the current list (https://publicsuffix.org/list/public_suffix_list.dat).

+### Cookie Name / Value
+If you require a session cookie, use -cn and -cv.

+Note: The cookie header will be sent to the URL defined with -u.

 ## Example
 java -jar ERC.jar -u https://github.com -s -q